 What is the Early Years Funding Entitlement Extension?

-The government plans to extend the 15 hours Early Years Funding Entitlement (EYFE) to 30 hours for 3 and 4 year olds with working parents.
+The government extended the 15 hours Early Years Funding Entitlement (EYFE) to 30 hours for 3 and 4 year olds with working parents in September 2017.
 This is know as the Early Years Funding Entitlement Extension or EYFEE.

 Funding will stop the term in which your child turns 5.
 As the following term they are deemed to be of mandatory school age.